The questions that follow pertain specifically to the MALD program. Please also review the general Admissions FAQs.

 If you are an international student and your native language is not English and you have not earned a university degree where English was the primary language of instruction, then you are required to take either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE Academic).

 For more information about standardized testing, please visit the Admissions section of our website.

 MALD students can choose to participate in exchange programs with some of the world's leading professional schools and graduate programs.
 Most students choose to do their exchange program in the first semester of their second year.
-Currently, The Fletcher School offers exchange programs in Switzerland, Germany, France, China, Spain, India, as well as the United States.
+Currently, Fletcher offers exchange programs in Switzerland, Germany, France, China, Spain, India, as well as the United States.
 For more information, please see the exchange program section of our website.